 The SFU Library subscribes to a number of databases containing Applied Archaeology and CRM literature:

-Index for all aspects of Native North American culture, history, and life.
+Index for books, essays, journal articles, and government documents on all aspects of Native North American culture, history, and life.
+Coverage is from the sixteenth century to the present.

 In addition, the following web-based portals may be useful: